SFOK17001U The Sociology of Aging and Dying

 One internal examiner

 - Exam period

 About one month after end of course, See the exam schedule

 To achieve the maximum grade of 12, the student is expected to:

-With application of sociological literature and other relevant literature to demonstrate an understanding of cases within the context of aging and dying in society.
+With application of sociological literature and other relevant literature to create a course relevant problem/question to be discussed/answered in the paper and demonstrate an understanding of cases within the context of aging and dying in society.

 Demonstrating written communication skills in a well-reasoned paper.